-Primerica Life Canada's capacity to pay ordinary dividends to its parent is limited by OSFI regulations to the extent that its capital exceeds internal capital targets.
+Primerica Life Canada's capacity to pay ordinary dividends to its parent is limited by OSFI regulations to the extent that its capital exceeds projected capital requirements.
 OSFI requires companies to set internal target levels of capital sufficient to provide for all the risks of the insurer, including risks specified in OSFI's capital guidelines.
-As of December 31, 2017 and 2016, Primerica Life Canada's statutory capital and surplus satisfied regulatory requirements and was approximately \$331.3 million and \$286.7 million, respectively.
+As of December 31, 2016 and 2015, Primerica Life Canada's statutory capital and surplus satisfied regulatory requirements and was approximately \$286.7 million and \$252.6 million, respectively.

 In Canada, dividends can be paid subject to the paying insurance company continuing to have adequate capital and forms of liquidity as defined by OSFI following the dividend payment and upon 15 days minimum notice to OSFI.
-Primerica Life Canada's dividend capacity at January 1, 2018 is estimated to be approximately \$40.9 million, which is calculated based on satisfying the Company'sinternal capital targets.
+Primerica Life Canada's dividend capacity at January 1, 2017 is estimated to be approximately \$55.9 million, which is calculated based on its projection of maintaining internal target capital requirements under certain adverse capital scenarios during each year over the next five years.
+The actual amount of future dividends that Primerica Life Canada will declare and pay is also subject to the Company's asserted position of permanent reinvestment of certain unremitted earnings discussed in Note 11 (Income Taxes).